oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 ### Applicability to HybridSystem

-Not applicable as the management of database servers, database management system software and databases leverage by the HybridSystem is the responsibility of the Agency.
+Not applicable as the management of database servers, database management system software and databases leverage by the HybridSystem is the responsibility of the organisation.

 ### HybridSystem compliance approach

-Azure AD Connect and SharePoint Server leverage databases which are provided by the Agency.
+Azure AD Connect and SharePoint Server leverage databases which are provided by the organisation.
 Neither of these databases are used to store any passwords/passphrases.

 ### Security controls provided by the HybridSystem

 Not applicable.

-### Residual controls to be addressed by the Agency
+### Residual controls to be addressed by the organisation

-- The Agency is responsible for managing the server used to host the Azure AD Connect database.
+- The organisation is responsible for managing the server used to host the Azure AD Connect database.
-- The Agency is responsible for managing the server used to host the SharePoint Server database.
+- The organisation is responsible for managing the server used to host the SharePoint Server database.
-- The Agency is responsible for managing the database servers accessing the databases.
+- The organisation is responsible for managing the database servers accessing the databases.
-- The Agency is responsible for managing the database management system software used to manage the databases.
+- The organisation is responsible for managing the database management system software used to manage the databases.
-- The Agency is responsible the managing the Azure AD Connect database.
+- The organisation is responsible the managing the Azure AD Connect database.
-- The Agency is responsible the managing the SharePoint Server database.
+- The organisation is responsible the managing the SharePoint Server database.

 ## Email management